jcf44/nextjs-authjs-cred/README.md

 }
 ```

-This sigIn function will redirect the user to the login page (That was defined in the `pages {signIn: ...}` section of the auth.js file).
+This signIn function will redirect the user to the login page (That was defined in the `pages {signIn: ...}` section of the auth.js file).

 The last think to notice is the action of the login form in the sign-in-button component (sign-in-button.tsx).